What does Sri Lanka’s bankruptcy herald?345 million people around the world are struggling with hunger | TechNews Technology News

 Sri Lanka has an almost perfect ESG rating of 98.1 out of 100, according to WorldEconomics, but the country declared bankruptcy last week when thousands of angry Sri Lankans stormed the presidential palace without enough fuel and food supplies, forcing the president Gotabaya Rajapaksa, who has fled Sri Lanka, has stepped down.

-If the current global energy supply continues to deteriorate, Sri Lanka could finally herald even bigger events in the rest of the world in the months and years to come, ironically in the ESG rankings, many of the countries with the highest scores are developing countries with the highest risk of famine , such as Haiti with an ESG score of 99, and the nutrient-rich United States far behind with a slightly higher score of 58.
+If the current global energy supply continues to deteriorate, Sri Lanka might finally herald even bigger events in the rest of the world in the months and years to come, ironically in the ESG rankings, many of the countries with the highest scores are developing countries with the highest risk of famine , such as Haiti with an ESG score of 99, and the nutrient-rich United States far behind with a slightly higher score of 58.

 European Commission Vice-President Frans Timmermans said that there is not enough energy supply in the coming winter, which is the reality faced by European countries, so it is hoped that the leaders of various countries will work hard to strengthen the supply and transmission of fossil fuel energy in the short term. systems in an attempt to prevent disasters from happening.

-Timmermans pointed out that if European leaders fail to adequately address the looming winter energy crisis, which could lead to greater social and economic disruption, the greatest concern is the immediate crisis, not the long-term crisis, which if not addressed The immediate crisis, the future will certainly deviate from the track of the long-term crisis.
+Timmermans pointed out that if European leaders fail to adequately address the looming winter energy crisis, which might lead to greater social and economic disruption, the greatest concern is the immediate crisis, not the long-term crisis, which if not addressed The immediate crisis, the future will certainly deviate from the track of the long-term crisis.

 Revisiting the culprits of soaring oil prices